odinuv/web/en/apv/walkthrough/html/index.md

 ---
 title: HTML
 permalink: /en/apv/walkthrough/html/
 ---

 * TOC
 {:toc}

 A static [web page](/en/apv/articles/web/#www-service) is a page which must be modified by the page developer.
 For example, this site is a static page.
-Static pages are generally boring, but they are a necessary step to get into the fun stuff -- [dynamic pages](http://odinuv.cz/en/apv/walkthrough/dynamic-page/).
+Static pages are generally boring, but they are a necessary step to get into the fun stuff -- [dynamic pages](/en/apv/walkthrough/dynamic-page/).
 In this chapter, you will learn to write [HTML documents](/en/apv/articles/html/).

 ## Getting started
-Open you [favorite editor](todo) and create a new HTML file.
+Open your [favorite editor](todo) and create a new HTML file.
 If the editor is nice to you, it will automatically create a template for you.
 If not, here is one:

 {% highlight html %}